 It seems, however, that Botticelli’s interest in Dante went much further than even Vasari knew.
 Sometime late in his career---after he had already achieved local renown in Florence---Botticelli promised his patron Lorenzo an illustrated Divine Comedy on sheepskin with a separate image for each Canto, something no artist had yet attempted.
 92 of those illustrations survive, in various stages of completion, such as the two above, “Panderers, Flatterers” (top--the only drawing in color) and “Giants” (above), both from the Inferno.

 These are two of the most fully realized of the collection.
 According to art historian Jonathan K. Nelson, "Botticelli completed the outline drawings for nearly all the cantos, but only added colors for a few.
 The artist shows his 'learning' and artistic skill by representing each of the three realms each in a distinctive way."
 Many of Botticelli’s drawings for the Purgatorio and Paradiso survive as well, but—like the books themselves—these are increasingly less detailed (and arguably less interesting).
-See “Dante's Confession” from the Purgatorio above and "Jacob's Ladder" from the Paradiso below, and see the remaining 88 illustrations at World of Dante.
+See “Dante's Confession” from the Purgatorio above, his "Map of Hell" at the top, "Jacob's Ladder" from the Paradiso below, and the remaining 88 illustrations at World of Dante.